yusuke-dna/protocol-designer-to-py/doc/README.md

 # Limitation and Future Update
 - Currently, the pipette exchange and module relocation are not supported.
-The pipette and module is assumed to be fixed during the protocol.
+The pipette and module is assumed to be fixed throughout the protocol.
 - Liquid level based tip position adjustment is not supported.
 This feature will be added when liquid volume of the specific labware can be called by API.
 For now, liquid object is just loaded to protocol but not traced.
 - This program is only for OT-2.
 Opentrons Flex is not supported.